From Scripture to Jesus and Back

 Many churches treat the Bible 'top-down,' as the Word of (meaning from) God, in the words of its human authors. ("Love letters from God?"
 Newbigin, on Gen 3:9?)
+This makes it the faith's foundation to stand and build our 'ground floor' on.

-The academy tends to investigate its meaning 'then-and-now,' as the Word of (meaning about) God in original cultural and historical contexts.
-(Newbigin also, on Gen 1–11's originating context?)
+The academy tends to investigate its meaning 'then-and-now,' as the Word of (meaning about) God in original cultural and historical contexts. - (Newbigin also, on Gen 1–11's originating context?)

-- Christian history shaped perceptions of the Bible's character, work, and power (so 'bibliology,' or doctrine of scripture).
+- Christian history shaped perceptions of the Bible's character, work, and power (so second-story 'bibliology,' or doctrine of scripture).

 - Different camps have foregrounded its relationship with ...